ratanparai/cinehub24/README.md

 ### Authors and Contributors
-cinehub24 and themoviedatabase scrabber is created by @ratanparai.
-Those can be used in your own addon if you wish with proper
+cinehub24 and themoviedatabase scrabber is created by @ratanparai to use in the addon.

 ### Support or Contact
-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/pages) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+If you are having trouble or find any bug feel free to report them via [issue](https://github.com/ratanparai/cinehub24/issues) page.
+You can follow me on twitter [@ratanparai](http://twitter.com/ratanparai)